seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/A/101-200/README.md

 **Notes**

-> This listing includes `162` out of `302` languages (`53.97%`) of the AI2001 linguistics toolchain, as of 2023, Wednesday, October 18th.
-It is currently missing `140` languages.
+> This listing includes `162` out of `304` languages (`53.28%`) of the AI2001 linguistics toolchain, as of 2023, Thursday, October 19th.
+It is currently missing `142` languages.
 I will try to add more daily.
 It is a struggle, as there is no hard concept for programming language families, and my method is getting a bit recursive. <!-- When calculating these notes, the entries from today, along with the 1 blue checkmark, keeps throwing me off. !-->

 ##### Timeline